LuanderFarias/nikostack/README.md

 ~ nikostack

 my minimalist stack stack made for creating multiple types of projects.
-A simple stack composed by stuff i like and i fell more productive using.
+A simple and adaptative stack composed by stuff i like and feel productive using.

 i like to code and built things that work. simple as that. i don't like bloatware, super complex functions unless necessary and third-party dependent code. i wanna make a stack that i can be productive and keep my values while ensuring simplicity and control over using only what i *actually* need, but also keeping it scalable in case i wanna add packages, frameworks, libraries or whatever. all shipped together on the CLI tool.